"a film that celebrates a woman who doesn’t want to be a slave to Society’s standards and has incredible resilience and strength"

 Directed by Wash Westmoreland, the film is set in France between the 1800 and the 1900 following Colette’s life as a ghostwriter for her husband Willy, until she decides to take her life and sexuality in her own hands and conquer her independence as well as her own voice.

-The Second film presented for the headline gala of the London Film Festival, Colette is an autobiographical film with a touch of romanticised storytelling.
+The Second film presented for the headline gala of the London Film Festival, Colette is a biographical film with a touch of romanticised storytelling.

 The cinematography is dynamic and compelling.
 Westmoreland has a clear style that evolves with the protagonists.
 While following Colette through the years, the style matures with her.
 Innocence leaves space to maturity, the tones change from bright to dark and then bright again according to Colette’s experiences and mood.